LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 1. **The IPA module**: an equivariant transformer that compresses information from the MSA, the pair representation and the backbone frames into one vector.
 2. **The backbone structure prediction**: This module updates the coarse guess of the protein backbone = task 1️⃣
-3. **The atom-wise structure prediction**: In this last module, AlphaFold refines its backbone prediction and predicts the angles of each residue side chains (denoted as $\chi$ angles on the figure) = task 2️⃣.
+3. **The atom-wise structure prediction**: In this last module, AlphaFold refines its backbone prediction and predicts the angles of each residue side chain (denoted as $\chi$ angles on the figure) = task 2️⃣.

 ### IPA module

 !!! warning
     It sounds like a beer, but it's not. 🍺

 The IPA - **Invariant Point Attention** - module is the engine of the structure network.
 It takes as inputs the 3 representations of the protein: the single MSA representation + the pair representation + the frames (the blue triangles).
 It returns an updated single representation embedding.
-This will serve as inputs to the predictors later.
+This will serve as input to the predictors later.

 In a nutshell, it is a classic global attention block, equivariant to global frame transformations (translations/rotations).